supastishn/pale-llm/README.md

 # Local RAG Chat with Ollama

-This project demonstrates how to set up a local Retrieval Augmented Generation (RAG) system using a compatible LLM (like a local one via Ollama or a cloud one via an API endpoint), LangChain, Google Gemini Embeddings, and FAISS.
+This project demonstrates how to set up a local Retrieval Augmented Generation (RAG) system using a compatible LLM (like a local one via Ollama or a cloud one via an API endpoint), LangChain, Google Gemini Embeddings, and ChromaDB.
 It allows you to chat with an LLM that can reference a custom knowledge base.

 ## Features

 *   Uses a configurable LLM for chat (defaulting to an OpenAI-compatible API endpoint).
 *   Embeds documents using Google Gemini Embeddings (`models/embedding-001`).
-*   Stores embeddings in a FAISS vector database.
+*   Stores embeddings in a ChromaDB vector database.
 *   Allows chatting with the configured LLM, augmented with information from local text files.
 *   Easily adaptable to use different text files or PDFs.